 Due to my exams, I won’t be going away for a while.
 I’m currently living on my memories of our great holidays last year and I felt inspired to make a listicle if any of you are looking for some travel inspiration…

-These are my top 5 cities from the European countries that we visited last year:
+These are my top 5 cities from the European countries to visit:

 Madrid is really laid back and a great place to practice speaking Spanish as people generally prefer that.
 When I returned home I was much more confident with my Spanish.